 As a Historian, Harari should know that what is written in the Bible has many sources and that many thinkers in history, philosophical(Spinoza)and non-philosophical(e.g. Tolstoy) have pointed out that some of the things written in the Bible have had bureaucratic intentions and are clearly ill-considered, even by the standards of clear thinkers of those days.
 Some of the things written are clearly metaphorical because of the difficulty in representing an abstract principle in concreto.
 Taking metaphorical language literally obviously leads to absurdities.
-Some things ought also to be taken with a pinch of salt considering that we are dealing with documents which originate from the childhood of our culture.
-Harari rightly points this out:
+Some things ought also to be taken with a pinch of salt considering that we are dealing with documents that originate from the childhood of our culture.
+Harari rightly points this out but also objects to the Biblical accounts of physical catastrophes being connected to the sinfulness of large communities of people

 It is rightly pointed out that this is self-centered thinking typical of early childhood but Harari does not, as we do, wish to apply a principle of tolerance to such very early reflections.
 In spite of this observation, it has been argued by some scholars that the New Testament transcends some of the writings of the OT, e.g. in its insistence that “let he who is without sin cast the first stone”.
 So there are signs of a growing self-awareness in the Holy Book.
 Julian Jaynes also points to this growing complexity of consciousness even in the OT where there is a distinctive shift from men hearing and responding to the voice of God to men reflectively considering what would be in accordance with the wishes of God.
 This same author would of course hotly contest Harari’s account of the origins and evolution of consciousness with mountains of evidence as he would have contested the optimistic account of the kind of language we spoke 70,000 years ago based on the minimum of “evidence” presented.